Arts Organizations in Communities and Schools: Operating

 To apply

 Complete and submit an application in Nova, OAC’s online grant application system.
-You will be able to do this approximately two months before the deadline.
+You will be able to do this about two months before the deadline.

 Before applying, you must: